-Irritable bowel syndrome (IBS) and treatment with Ayurveda
+Irritable Bowel Syndrome (IBS) and its treatment with Ayurveda

 Introduction

-Contemporary life is accompanied by a lot of stress.
-The negative effects are manifested in diseases that are the result of our lifestyle.
-Irritable bowel syndrome (IBS) is one of.
-Several studies have in the past few years has shown that a large number of people are suffering from symptoms related to IBS.
-It is striking that the number is steadily increasing.
-IBS is expressed in persistent intestinal spasms, diarrhea, constipation (constipation), abdominal pain and indigestion.
-The condition has no direct impact on life expectancy.
-Yet it has a significant impact on absenteeism, reduces personal productivity, causing the depression, weakness, poor resistance and complicates the social interaction of the patient.
-Modern medical science has no ready-made treatment for IBS.
-Treatment often involves: symptom control and psychological support.
-Although IBS is a relatively recent disease seems to be, Causes, Symptoms and treatment already described in detail in the health teachings of Ayurveda.
-Not only do people feel that their complaints and spasm of the intestines lit, they also have the idea that Ayurveda quality of life improves.
+Modern life is fraught with stress.
+Its negative consequences manifest in lifestyle-related illnesses.
+Irritable bowel syndrome (IBS) is one such condition.
+Several studies in recent years have shown that a large number of people suffer from symptoms related to IBS.
+It is striking that this number is steadily increasing.
+IBS manifests as persistent intestinal spasms, diarrhea, constipation, abdominal pain, and indigestion.
+The condition does not directly affect life expectancy.
+However, it significantly impacts work absenteeism, reduces personal productivity, causes depression, weakness, poor immunity, and hampers the patient's social interactions.
+Modern medicine offers no ready-made treatment for IBS.
+Treatment often involves symptom management and psychological counseling.
+Although IBS appears to be a relatively recent condition, its causes, symptoms, and treatment are already described in detail in Ayurvedic medicine.
+Not only do people feel that it relieves their intestinal complaints and spasms, they also feel that Ayurveda improves their quality of life.

-The main symptoms of IBS pain and discomfort in the abdomen, which is often associated with frequent diarrhea or constipation, as well as abnormal operation of the intestines.
-The last symptom is often triggered by emotional or psychological stress.
-In addition, people with IBS suffer from intestinal spasms, the feeling of not being able to fully relieve their bowels, bloating or distention of the abdomen.
-In some cases, the symptoms are relieved by bowel movement.
-More than others, people with IBS suffer from heartburn (reflux), symptoms that are related to the urogenital system, chronic fatigue syndrome (CFS), headache, back pain and psychiatric symptoms such as depression and anxiety.
+The main symptoms of IBS are pain and discomfort in the abdominal region, often accompanied by frequent diarrhea or constipation, as well as bowel dysfunction.
+The latter symptom is often triggered by emotional or psychological stress.
+In addition, people with IBS experience intestinal spasms, the feeling of being unable to fully empty their bowels, bloating, or abdominal distention.
+In some cases, these symptoms are relieved by bowel movements.
+People with IBS are more likely than others to experience acid reflux (esophageal reflux), symptoms related to the urogenital system, chronic fatigue syndrome (CFS), headaches, back pain, and psychiatric symptoms such as depression and anxiety.

-Some studies indicate that up to 60% of IBS patients suffering from psychological disorders, often anxiety or depression.
-Mainstream medicine today does not explain the exact cause of IBS.
-Nor is there a specific way of diagnosis available.
-Infections and food allergies are often identified as the culprits.
-In the chapter 'Grahani of the Ayurvedic scriptures Ayurveda offers an alternative explanation for the disease.
-The Ayurvedic approach to PDS will be described in the following paragraphs.
+Some studies indicate that up to 60% of IBS patients suffer from psychological disorders, often anxiety disorders or depression.
+Conventional medicine today offers no explanation for the precise cause of IBS.
+Nor is there a specific method for diagnosis.
+Infections and food allergies are often blamed.
+In the chapter "Grahani" of the Ayurvedic texts, Ayurveda offers an alternative explanation for the disease.
+The Ayurvedic perspective on IBS will be described in the following sections.

-The most important texts of Ayurveda are the Charaka Samhita and Sushruta Samhita.
-In these writings, the disease 'Grahani' described, a disease that mainly in specifically defined symptoms: irregular bowel function, diarrhea, constipation and abdominal pain.
-Grahani is described in a number of ways, but includes all that is meant by the irritable bowel syndrome (IBS).
-The following texts provide an explanation for the causes and symptoms of Grahani, PDS which is part of Grahani.
-Strictly speaking, the Grahani the part of the small intestine that holds food after he has taken a bit to itself.
-So our food gets a chance to be our digestion (Agni) in Grahani included.
-Once the food consumed locally is, drops further.
+The most important Ayurvedic texts are the Charaka Samhita and the Sushruta Samhita.
+These texts describe the disease "Grahani," a condition that primarily manifests with specifically defined symptoms: irregular bowel movements, diarrhea, constipation, and abdominal pain.
+Grahani is described in several ways, but encompasses everything that is understood as irritable bowel syndrome (IBS).
+The following texts explain the causes and symptoms of Grahani, with IBS being a subset of Grahani.
+Strictly speaking, the Grahani is the part of the small intestine that retains food after ingestion.
+This allows our food to be absorbed by our digestive system (Agni) in the Grahani.
+Once the food is digested there, it moves down.

-'Agni' is our digestive system.
-It is associated with different functions, such as the incorporation of enzymes, healthy contraction of the intestines, the right bacteria and normal absorption of nutrients through the intestinal wall.
+Agni is our digestive system.
+It is associated with various functions, such as enzyme absorption, healthy intestinal contractions, healthy bacteria, and normal nutrient absorption through the intestinal wall.
 According to Ayurveda, there are thirteen different types of Agni.
-There are specific supplements for the treatment of specific disorders of the Agni.
-A malfunction of this Agni, or digestive enzymes, is expressed in a number of symptoms.
-These symptoms are a sick 'Grahani' called.
-In such a case, the main cause of Grahani or PDS to a malfunction of the digestive enzymes and related processes (together called 'Agni').
+Specific supplements are available to treat specific Agni disorders.
+Disrupted functioning of Agni, or digestive enzymes, manifests as a number of symptoms.
+These symptoms are called a diseased "Grahani."
+In such a case, the primary cause of Grahani or IBS lies in poor functioning of the digestive enzymes and related processes (collectively referred to as "Agni").
 The causes of Grahani are explained in the following sections.

-"Prevention is better than cure '.
-Therefore it is useful to also look at the causes for the treatment of IBS.
-All what the Agni (digestive enzymes) weakens, is a direct cause of the emergence of Grahani (PDS).
-Prolonged causes include irregular eating habits, excessive intake of difficult to digest foods, food intake which one is allergic to, too few nutrients, against, overeating, eating at irregular intervals, too much effort, the cessation of the natural urge of urination, unburden, hunger, thirst, regurgitation, excessively sexually active, The contents of intestinal gas and the excessive consumption of spicy junk food.
-Also, excessive eating food that is very acidic, can be a cause of IBS bitter or hot (spicy) is.
+"Prevention is better than cure."
+Therefore, it's valuable to also consider the underlying causes when treating IBS.
+Anything that weakens Agni (digestive enzymes) is a direct cause of Grahani (IBS).
+Long-term causes include irregular eating habits, excessive consumption of hard-to-digest foods, consumption of foods to which one is hypersensitive, insufficient nutrition, fasting, overeating, eating at irregular times, excessive exertion, suppression of the natural urge to urinate, defecate, hunger, thirst, belching, excessive sexual activity, retention of intestinal gas, and excessive consumption of spicy junk food.
+Excessive consumption of foods that are very sour, bitter, or spicy can also be a cause of IBS.

-The first symptoms of Grahani are caused by an imbalance of digestive enzymes, of Agni.
-This is followed by diarrhea, indigestion, emotional problems, stress, and so on.
-Diarrhea is usually treated with antibiotics, without taking into account the Agni.
-Once the problems have been lit, people fall back into their own eating habits.
-However, the Agni weakened by diarrhea and have insufficient resistance, which significantly reduces their effect.
-So even after the infection is successfully contested, finds digestion in a weakened state.
-It may not meet the continuous overload of an unhealthy lifestyle, which eventually leads to Grahani.
-The following flow chart shows how disease develops.
+The initial symptoms of Grahani are caused by a disruption of the digestive enzymes, the Agni.
+This is followed by diarrhea, digestive difficulties, emotional problems, stress, and so on.
+Diarrhea is usually treated with antibiotics, without considering the Agni.
+Once the problems are relieved, people return to their usual eating habits.
+However, the Agni is weakened by the diarrhea and has insufficient resistance, which significantly reduces its function.
+So, even after the infection has been successfully fought off, the digestive system remains in a weakened state.
+It cannot cope with the continuous strain of an unhealthy lifestyle, which eventually leads to Grahani.
+The following flowchart shows how the disease develops.

 General symptoms of Grahani

-Continuous: in people who are suffering from or Grahani IBS one or a combination of the following symptoms manifested, abnormal, loose stools - one must go to the toilet several times.
-Sometimes the stool improves spontaneously, Sometimes the patient becomes clogged (constipation). exists irritable bowel.
-The stool is also sometimes painful.
-Apart from these main symptoms Grahani is also accompanied by additional symptoms.
-These include excessive thirst, anorexia, salivation, water accumulation in the extremities (edema), joint pains, fever, regurgitation with an unpleasant odor, heartburn, and in some cases even vomiting.
+People with Grahani or IBS experience one or a combination of the following symptoms: persistent, abnormal, loose stools—requiring multiple bowel movements.
+Sometimes bowel movements improve spontaneously, while other times the patient becomes constipated.
+Irritable bowel syndrome (IBS) also occurs.
+Bowel movements are sometimes painful.
+Besides these main symptoms, Grahani is also accompanied by additional symptoms.
+These include excessive thirst, anorexia, salivation, edema (fluid retention in the extremities), joint pain, fever, foul-smelling acid reflux, heartburn, and, in some cases, even vomiting.

 Classification of Grahani

-There are various forms of Grahani whichever Dosha dominates (the three lichaamsdosha's / bio-entities that contribute to the body).
-These are the Vataja, Pittaja I Kaphaja Grahani.
-In addition, the category is also determined by the extent to which food is digested.
-Grahani example Sama (incompletely digested) are, but Pakwa (digested).
-The symptoms of Pakwa Grahani are described under 'general symptoms'.
-Classifisering The remaining of the patient is as follows: A person may have the typical form of Grahani or two or more forms of the same time Grahani.
+There are different forms of Grahani depending on which Dosha predominates (the three bodily doshas/bio-entities that contribute to bodily functions).
+These are Vataja, Pittaja, and Kaphaja Grahani.
+The category is also determined by the degree to which food is digested.
+Grahani can be Sama (incompletely digested), for example, or Pakwa (digested).
+The symptoms of Pakwa Grahani are described under the heading "General Symptoms.".
+The remaining classification of patients is as follows: A person may have the typical single form of Grahani or two or more forms of Grahani at the same time.

-The Grahani caused by indigestion Dosha is called Sama Grahani.
-The main symptoms are a history of Aama disorders, repeated constipation, salivation, stomach ache, burning, anorexia, a heavy feeling in the stomach and the rest of the body, slimy or greasy secretions in the stool, painful cramps while defecating (Tenesmus).
-The diagnosis and Sama Pakwa requires very deep knowledge of Ayurveda.
+The Grahani caused by indigestion of Dosha is called Sama Grahani.
+The main symptoms are a history of Aama disorders, repeated constipation, salivation, abdominal pain, burning sensation, anorexia, a feeling of heaviness in the abdomen and the rest of the body, mucous or oily discharge in the stool, and painful cramping during bowel movements (tenesmus).
+Diagnosing Sama and Pakwa requires a very thorough understanding of Ayurveda.

-Excessive thirst, dry throat, pain in the heart area, alteration of the taste sensation, weight loss, flatulence several hours after meals, unbound stools and a tendency to take even after persistent indigestion more food to themselves.
-Vataja Grahani is sometimes associated with asthma or recurrent hoestbuien.
+Excessive thirst, dry throat, pain in the heart region, altered taste sensation, weight loss, flatulence several hours after meals, loose stools, and the urge to eat more food even after persistent indigestion.
+Vataja Grahani is sometimes accompanied by repeated coughing fits or asthma.

 Pittaja Grahani

-Yellowish or bluish feces, unpleasant smelling burps, acid regurgitation, anorexia, burning sensation in the heart- and throat region.
-Yellowing of the skin in some chronic cases.
+Yellowish or bluish stools, foul-smelling reflux, acid reflux, anorexia, burning sensation in the heart and throat area.
+Yellowish skin discoloration in some chronic cases.

 Kaphaja Grahani

-Slow digestion, slimy stools, nausea, vomit, anorexia, a strange sensation in the mouth, sweetish taste in the mouth.
-Kaphaja Grahani is sometimes associated with rhinitis and the common cold.
+Slow digestion, slimy stools, nausea, vomiting, anorexia, a strange sensation in the mouth, a sweet taste in the mouth.
+Kaphaja Grahani is sometimes accompanied by nasal inflammation and a cold.

 Treatment of Grahani